 Valerie Gennari Cooksley, Aromatherapy: Soothing Remedies to Restore, Rejuvenate and Heal

 The term “aromatherapie” was first coined by Rene Maurice Gattefosse in 1928.
 He utilized the word to describe the therapeutic use of aromatic substances (essential oils).
-A French surgeon, Jean Valnet, pioneered the medicinal uses of essential oils, which he used as antiseptics in the treatment of wounded soldiers during World War II.
+A French surgeon, Jean Valnet, pioneered the medicinal uses of essential oils, which he used as antiseptics in treating wounded soldiers during World War II.
 Since the beginning of Aromatherapy, the practice has encompassed human pathology and the treatment of different conditions (emotional and physical) with therapeutic amounts of essential oils from plants.
-As Aromatherapy developed into a practice it adopted more of a holistic approach which encompasses the health and wellness of the body, the mind and the spirit.
+As Aromatherapy developed into a practice, it adopted more of a holistic approach that encompasses the health and wellness of the body, the mind, and the spirit.

-NOTE: Fragrance oils are synthetic.
+NOTE: Fragrance oils are mostly synthetic.
 They do not have the same properties or effects as essential oils.
 However, some companies have developed plant-based fragrance oils.

 Have you ever notice how most children welcome the opportunity to “smell”?
-All you have to say is “Come smell this” and they are be your side in an instant.
+All you have to say is, “Come smell this,” and they are by your side in an instant.
 However, care must be taken in using essential oils with children.
-Yes they are safe but one should be knowledgeable not only in which essential oil(s) to use, but also in the dosage amount.
-Generally, it is suggested to use one-third to one-half the adult dose, or a 1-percent dilution (five or six drops of essential oil per ounce of carrier oil), and don’t forget that citrus oils may irritate the skin.
+Aromatherapy for children is safe, but one should be knowledgeable not only in which essential oil(s) to use but also in safe dosage amounts.
 Because essential oils are highly concentrated they can irritate the skin when used in undiluted form.
 Therefore, they are normally diluted with a carrier oil for topical application, such as cold-pressed jojoba oil, cold-pressed olive oil, or unrefined coconut oil.
+Generally, it is suggested to use one-third to one-half the adult dose or a 1-percent dilution (five or six drops of essential oil per ounce of carrier oil).
 Application on a small area of skin is always a good idea when introducing a new oil.

-Aromatherapy (using essential oils) can be used in the following ways with children:
+Aromatherapy for children can be used in the following ways: